 Your body is constantly exposed to harmful microorganisms both from external and internal sources.
 In healthy individuals, these microorganisms are hardly hazardous.
 However, in people with a weak immune system, these pathogens can easily cause infection and trigger inflammation in the body.
 Inflammation is part of the body's defense mechanism to fight off the infection.

 Studies showed that garlic has antibacterial, antifungal, anti-protozoal and antiviral properties that help boost the body's immune system.
 The regular consumption of garlic helps reduce the risk for infection, therefore, it helps prevent illness.
-Again, for its health benefits, it is better to eat garlic raw rather than cooked.
+According to various studies, garlic helps prevent the infection from the common cold virus known as coronavirus.
+However, coronaviruses come in different types, while garlic may prevent the infection from few types of coronaviruses, it may not be effective against all coronaviruses.
+For its health benefits, I personally prefer to eat garlic raw rather than cooked.

 You may also like: